Gather with fellow student leaders to explore the ideas that shape our lives.

 Currently no COVID regulations are planned, but we will update you if that changes.

-With any questions, please email the Augustine Collective Conference team at augustine@veritas.org.
+If you have any additional questions, please email the Augustine Collective Conference team at augustine@veritas.org.

 Please note that this information is for current Forums students only.
 If you are not a current Forums student, please reach out to your Veritas contact point for your specific conference information.
 Please click on the plus sign to the left to expand the FAQ.